decentholograms/Discord-Advanced-RaidB/README.md

   - Join the bot to any server you want to attack.
   - Move your bot's role as high as you can (when you attach a bot to a server a bot role is generated).

+# DISCLAIMER

+For educational purposes only.
+The author is not responsible for any misuse of this content.